biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.rst

 The create_sdm tool accepts one or more occurrence CSV datasets, defined in two ways in
 the configuration file: either specified by a parent directory in the `points_dir` parameter, and/or a list of individual files in the `points_layer` parameter.
-Each of the occurrence datasets must use the same species_key, x_key, and y_key, specified in the configuration file.
+The first line of each CSV file must contain fieldnames.
+Each of the occurrence datasets must use the same fieldnames for the species_key, x_key, and y_key, specified in the configuration file.

 More information is in the **Occurrence Data** section of `data_wrangle_occurrence
 <data_wrangle_occurrence#occurrence-data>`_.